uva-responsibleai/fall-24/fairness/feb-21.md

 #### What is fair use
 Fair use is decided case by case and a combination of the four factors:

-(1) The purpose and character of the use;
+1. The purpose and character of the use;

-(2) The nature of the copyrighted work;
+2. The nature of the copyrighted work;

-(3) The amount and substantiality of the portion used in relation to the copyrighted work as a whole;
+3. The amount and substantiality of the portion used in relation to the copyrighted work as a whole;

-and (4) The effect of the use upon the potential market for or value of the copyrighted work.
+4. The effect of the use upon the potential market for or value of the copyrighted work.

 To create fairer AI, the dataset should be able to include copy-right protected works, so the dataset can be bigger, minimizing the effect of BLFD and researchers can add selected data to balance out the bias.